EliasGoldberg/boink/README.md

 ### Setup Centos6 Networking
 - Login to the VM as root
-- in the VM bash shell
+- In the VM bash shell
 ```
 useradd vagrant
 passwd vagrant